jean-pierreBoth/kmerutils/README.md

 # Some Kmer counting utilities

-This package provides the following tools :
+This package (currently in development) provides the following tools :

 * kmer counting tools.